ckeditor/ckeditor5/packages/ckeditor5-typing/docs/features/text-transformation.md

 ---
 category: features
+menu-title: Automatic text transformation
 ---

-# Automatic text transformation
+# Automatic text transformation (autocorrect)

 {@snippet features/build-text-transformation-source}

-The {@link module:typing/texttransformation~TextTransformation} feature brings support for automatically turning predefined snippets into their improved forms.
+The {@link module:typing/texttransformation~TextTransformation} feature brings support for implementing autocorrection options, i.e. automatically turning predefined snippets into their improved forms.
 Here are some examples that will be transformed in your WYSIWYG editor:

 <table style="width: unset">
 	<thead>